FACTION BRIEF

 The Professionalization of Devotion

 The Fragment Pilgrims formalized.
-In twenty-one years, they have transformed the pilgrimage from a suicidal act of individual devotion into a structured, supported, and — by the standards of approaching dead orbital stations in improvised spacecraft — relatively professional operation.
+In twenty-one years, they transformed the pilgrimage from suicidal individual devotion into a structured operation.
 Intelligence on Guardian patrols.
 Relationships with bribable shuttle crews.
 Technical knowledge of station defense systems and docking procedures.
 Medical preparation for radiation exposure.
-And the psychological screening necessary to ensure that pilgrims understand, fully and clearly, that they are probably going to die.
+Psychological screening to ensure pilgrims understand, fully and clearly, that they are probably going to die.
+The mortality rate improved from 100% to approximately 61%.
+Whether this represents success depends on how you define the term.

 The Tombs